Communications from School

 Teacher-initiated communication will occur when a student has a homework or behavioral issue that requires home support and follow through.

 The Monday newsletter, called the Late Quaking News (LQN), is sent via email to every parent on Mondays, except during and after a long holiday and during the summer break.
 It is also available on the school website under Publications.
 If you do not have an email address, please contact the school to arrange for a paper copy.
 Each edition contains important information about day-to-day operations and events at school.
 Announcements and requests from FSPATA, the Administration and the teachers are published in the LQN.
-Other important notices may be sent home, such as listings of Afterschool Clubs and updates about upcoming fundraising events.
+Other important notices may be included, such as listings of Afterschool Clubs and updates about upcoming special events.

 An announcement sheet, sent occasionally for important, time-sensitive communications, is an email-only newsletter containing items that cannot wait for the Late Quaking News.